 You can protect yourself and your family by properly ventilating your home.
 Good ventilation decreases the build-up of harmful compounds that can affect your health.
 You can do this simply by periodically opening windows, using window fans or by using window air conditioning units.
-Exhaust fans, outdoor-vented fans and air filtration systems are excellent ways to keep air flowing in and out of the house.
+Exhaust fans, outdoor-vented fans, and air purifiers are excellent ways to keep air flowing in and out of the house.
 These will also help create an energy-efficient, healthy and comfortable home environment.

 Step 3: Clean and Dust Regularly

 Clean frequently.
 This may seem like a no-brainer — after all, many people clean their homes routinely, especially if they are having company.
 But a clean home is about more than keeping up appearances; thoroughly cleaning your home prevents the build-up of the allergens and irritants that can make a home unhealthy.
 Vacuuming carpets, dusting surfaces and drapes all cut down on dust mites, pet dander and other harmful particles.

 Dust mites feed on the dead skin cells of humans and animals.
 Though they're invisible to the naked eye, they produce feces that are harmful when inhaled.
 To reduce the number of these pests, clean your bedclothes weekly, keep your pets off of furniture and decrease your home's humidity level with a dehumidifier.

 Avoid using dusters when dusting.
 These only push particles around.
 Instead, use a damp cloth to pick up dust without stirring it into the air.

 Wear a dust mask when vacuuming and dusting.
 This will prevent you from breathing in any harmful particles being spread around in the air.